Mathieu Hendrickx studied psychology at the University of Ghent (2006-2009) and audiovisual arts at LUCA School of Arts in Brussels (2009-2013, MA).

 Annelies Van Parys (°1975) is one of Belgium’s leading contemporary composers.
 She composes solo pieces and chamber music, as well as big orchestral compositions.
 Her great love is musical theatre.
 As composer-in-residence at Muziektheater Transparant since 2007, she has written a number of compositions for musical theatre.
 Note, for example, the remarkable productions of RUHE, An Oresteïa and Private View – Van Parys’ first opera, which was rewarded four times, a.o. with the Fedora-Rolf Liebermann Prize.
 In cooperation with Gaea Schoeters (who also wrote the scenario for Private View), she composed the opera USHER, at the request of the Staatsoper Berlin and Folkoperan Stockholm.
 The production was shown there in 2018 and 2019, and even returned to Berlin in 2020.
 Van Parys was also lauded for the big composition A War Requiem for the National Orchestra of Belgium and Collegium Vocale Ghent, with soloists Sophie Karthauser and Thomas Bauer.
 Her most recent orchestral work was created at the request of the Royal Concert Hall Orchestra of Amsterdam, and premiers in January 2021 (conductor: Matthias Pintscher).

-Hein Boterberg is Head of Music and vocal coach at the IOA and works as a visiting vocal coach at the Royal Northern College of Music in Manchester.
-He is also freelance accompanist for recitals.
+Hein Boterberg is Head of Music and vocal coach at the IOA and works as a visiting vocal coach at the Royal Northern College of Music in Manchester (UK).
+He is also an acclaimed accompanist for song recitals.